iamdebasishdas123/Spam_Email_Classifier/README.md

-### Spam Email Classifier Streamlit Link:scamemailcassifier-email
+### Spam Email Classifier Streamlit Link: scamemailcassifier-email
 .streamlit.app

 In this project, we aim to build a machine-learning model that can accurately distinguish between spam and ham (non-spam) messages.
 This comprehensive journey includes data cleaning, exploratory data analysis (EDA), text preprocessing, model building, and improvement.
 Finally, we'll discuss deployment to a website.